 Reasons for a Slow-Draining Bathroom Sink

-The popup can accumulate debris such as hair and small soap particles, and oils can collect inside the drain pipe walls.
-Over time, build up can reduce the amount of water the drain lets through.
+The popup can accumulate debris such as hair and small soap particles, and oils can collect inside the drainpipe walls.
+Over time, the build-up can reduce the amount of water the drain lets through.
 This is often unavoidable, and all you can really do is to maintain your drains with periodic cleaning.
 Here’s how:

 Install a Sink Strainer